GwynethLlewelyn/goswi/README.md

 (_Caveat:_ If you start compiling via CGO using ImageMagick 6 and it fails, the `go` tool will **not** automagically change the command line to invoke the C compiler; unfortunately, the only solution is to recompile everything from scratch, using `go clean -x -r -cache`.)

-Similar configurations may be required for Homebrew as well (I haven't tested)
+Similar configurations may be required for Homebrew as well (I haven't tested); change paths as appropriate.
 #### Note

 Go purists will tell you that you can add such flags in the